All Episodes

 It means a lot to us.

-Trump had arrived in China as part of his 12 day trip, and he said he personally asked the Chinese president to get involved.
+Trump had arrived in China as part of his 12-day trip, and he said he personally asked the Chinese president to get involved.

-But LeVar Ball told ESPN he doubted that Trump played a role in the release last week of his son and his two UCLA teammates, who, he said, told the sports network when asked about Trump, who was he uh over there for?
+But LeVar Ball told ESPN he doubted that Trump played a role in the release last week of his son and his two UCLA teammates, who, he said, told the sports network when asked about Trump, who was he over there for?

 Don't tell me nothing.